Hole in the Sky

-About the Play: Disillusioned with her life in San Francisco, Connor returns to her rural hometown.
+Disillusioned with her life in San Francisco, Connor returns to her rural hometown.
 She finds her father desperately trying to keep their ranch afloat during a 10-year drought.
 In order to save her home, she must get help from her community and face a tragedy that has haunted her for 20 years.
-Set in a fictional town in the near future, Octavio Solis’ Hole in the Sky is based on interviews with community members of Siskiyou County and Anton Chekhov’s classic play The Cherry Orchard.
+Set in a fictional town in the near future, Octavio Solis’ Hole in the Sky is based on interviews with community members of Siskiyou County in rural Northern California.

-William Salyers (via Wikipedia) is an American actor and voice actor.
-He is known for providing voice over work in video games, movies and TV shows.
+William Salyers is a theatre, film, and television actor known for providing voice over work in video games, movies and TV shows.
 He is known as the voice of Rigby on Regular Show and the voice of Reverend Putty and Mr. Littler on Moral Orel.
 He has also had roles in the film Bedazzled and the television series Judging Amy.

-Camille Schenkkan is a Siskiyou County native who is now the Managing Director of the small, Los Angeles-based theatre company, Circle X Theatre Co.
+Camille Schenkkan is a Siskiyou County native who is now the Managing Director of Circle X Theatre Co.
 She is also the Director of Next Generation Initiatives at Center Theatre Group, working in the Education & Community Partnerships department.
 She specializes in career development for actors and other theatre artists.

 Regan Linton is currently Artistic Director of Phamaly Theater in Denver, CO, which casts actors from across the disability spectrum.
 At the Oregon Shakespeare Festival, she performed in Much Ado About Nothing and Secret Love in Peach Blossom Land.
 Additionally, she has performed at Mixed Blood Theatre, Griot Theatre, and Pasadena Playhouse among others.
 M.F.A UC San Diego